 09:00 – 11:00

 09:00 – 17:30

-Puddleducks is based in Ysgol Trefnant hall for the morning session and has the use of two small rooms in the Old School House for the afternoon session and large outdoor play areas.
+Puddleducks is based in Ysgol Trefnant hall for the morning session, in the Old School House for the afternoon session and has access to large outdoor play areas.
 After school club and holiday club uses the hall, school areas and outdoor play areas.

 Puddleducks provides appropriate areas for a range of needs including a food preparation/dining area, a large play area and outdoor play space.
 Toilet and first aid facilities are available as well as storage and administrative space.
 There are a suitable number of toilets available for use by children and young people attending Puddleducks which meets the needs of all age ranges.
 Separate toilets are available for staff and visitors.

 A wide variety of activities are offered.
 Long, Medium and Short term plans are completed and different activities are put out according to the planning for the children to access through free play.
 Evaluation is done at the end of every half term and next steps are done weekly.
 Weekly focus activities are also planned, the children are encouraged to take part in these activities if they would like to.
 Children and young people are encouraged to participate in the planning and evaluation of activities and ideas and equipment when it is being purchased.